 Along with Frasor, the Rangers now have the look of a bullpen that could be potentially dominant by June or July, which is when we figure to have the likes of Joakim Soria and Neftali Feliz added to the mix.
 Right now, the bullpen will feature some combination of LHP’s Michael Kirkman and Robbie Ross, RHP’s Tanner Scheppers and Wilmer Font, and closer Joe Nathan, with the final two spots up for grabs in Spring Training.
 By the time the summer kicks into gear, the Rangers could see a high-leverage mixture of Ross, Frasor, Scheppers, Soria and Feliz bridging the gap to the 9th inning for Joe Nathan.

 All that remains on the 2012-’13 offseason wish list is another bat, perhaps Lance Berkman, and another starting pitcher, given the likelihood that Texas isn’t comfortable rolling with Martin Perez at the backend of its rotation.

-Topics: Jason Frasor
+Tags: Jason Frasor